Connecting to a cloud network using OpenVPN

 - In the browser, open a URL, such as

-username and password (to learn how to get the admin password, see this section). - Click Agree.
+openvpnusername and password (to learn how to get the admin password, see this section). - Read the license agreement of click Agree.
 This will open the home screen of the OpenVPN admin panel.

 - Go to the User management tab and select User permissions.

-- In the user list, enter the name of a new user in the New Username field, e.g.,
+- In the user list, enter a username for the new user in the New Username field, e.g.,

-. - Click the pencil icon in the More Settings column and set the new user's password in the Password field.
+test-user. - Click the pencil icon in the More Settings column and enter a password for the new user in the Password field.

 - Click Save settings.